 This will be a result of the baby boomers (the generation born between 1946 and 1964).
-People born between those years were part of one of the largest population booms in the history of the country, so it’s understandable why the 65-and-older population will boom a couple generations later.
+People born between those years were part of one of the largest population booms in the history of the country.

-For generations, the ideal life in the United States would be to retire at age 65 and then live on retirement funds and government benefits like Medicare and Social Security.
-But as the expected retirement population rises, not everyone can afford to quit working for the rest of their lives.
+For generations, the ideal life in the United States was to retire at age 65 and then live on retirement funds and government benefits like Medicare and Social Security.
+But as the expected retired population rises, not everyone can afford to quit working for the rest of their lives.
 Some also simply just don’t want to, which is where the gig economy comes in for seniors and why so many participate in it.

 Let’s take a look at some of the reasons why seniors take the route of the gig economy as they age:

 A 2017 survey revealed that almost one-third of seniors have no emergency savings and 70 percent have less than six months of savings